LukeBrummett/Life-Ops/docs/design/Today Screen Design.md

             is TodayUiEvent.CompleteTask -> completeTask(event.taskId)
             is TodayUiEvent.ToggleShowCompleted -> toggleShowCompleted()
             is TodayUiEvent.NavigateToAllTasks -> {
                 // Navigation handled by MainActivity/NavHost
             }
+            is TodayUiEvent.NavigateToInventory -> {
+                // Navigation handled by MainActivity/NavHost
+            }
             is TodayUiEvent.NavigateToSettings -> {